 - The privacy of personal information that the service organization collects, uses, retains, discloses, and disposes of for user entities.

-While there is generally great debate as to which of the TSC’s should be included within the scope of a SOC 2 audit, the criteria for each of the TSC’s has been defined in a prescriptive manner by the AICPA (SOC 2 governing body), ultimately providing auditors with a flexible roadmap for helping ensure a successful audit.
-As for the choosing the correct TSC’s, most mail/print/order fulfillment organizations would include the Security TSC as a baseline minimum, adding other TSC’s if necessary.
+While there is generally great debate as to which of the TSP’s should be included within the scope of a SOC 2 audit, the criteria for each of the TSP’s has been defined in a prescriptive manner by the AICPA (SOC 2 governing body), ultimately providing auditors with a flexible roadmap for helping ensure a successful audit.
+As for the choosing the correct TSP’s, most mail/print/order fulfillment organizations would include the Security TSP as a baseline minimum, adding other TSP’s if necessary.

 Here’s some great example of SOC 1 SSAE 18 control objectives for mail/print/order fulfillment organizations: